School Chemicals and Disposal

 Each year schools, colleges and universities find themselves needing to take care of surplus, unnecessary, unknown, or outdated chemicals.
 These chemicals often originate in chemistry labs, but can also originate from swimming pool operations, vocational education classes, and maintenance activities.
 The following are guidelines for the disposal of such chemicals and helpful hints to avoid the need for disposal in the future.

-The school must prepare an inventory of all chemicals to be disposed before disposal options can be determined.
+The school should prepare an inventory of all chemicals to be disposed before disposal options can be determined.
 The inventory need not be detailed but must include chemical names and the approximate weight of each chemical.
 Make sure your weights are all noted in kilograms or pounds, use the correct equation to calculate conversions from one to the other, and do not mix units as you total up your amounts.
 To avoid confusion we have listed both the English and Metric units associated with each regulation throughout this Guidance Document; use which ever system you are comfortable with and stick with it.
 The quantity and type of waste will determine which requirements in Title 128 – Nebraska Hazardous Waste Regulations are applicable to the school.

 - For safety, someone familiar with handling chemicals should perform the inventory.
 Because Title 128 and disposal companies use Chemical Abstract Service (CAS) numbers, you may want to add CAS numbers to your inventory.
 Use appropriate personal protective equipment such as goggles, gloves, face shield, an impermeable smock, etc. when doing the inventory.
 Do not allow high school students to do the physical inventory.